« Preliminary ruling: Eolas patent invalid | Main | Celestial Jukebox in Japan and South Korea? »

-Here's my take on a Singleton mixin class for Python.
+Here's a quite complete Singleton mixin class for Python, including such niceties as thread safety for singleton creation.
 Public domain.
-Based in part on ideas I found on this wiki page.
+Based in part on ideas I found on this wiki page, followed by a substantial number of enhancements based on comments posted below and based on my own additional needs.
 If you find it useful and think of ways to improve it, please post a comment here.

 Here's one from Michele Simionato that uses metaclasses: